sonyaouthred/Divvy/README.md

 - **main.dart**: Creates the main function and runs the app.
 - **test (outside of lib)**: Contains all test files and is run with CI through GitHub actions.
 - **server_test (outside of lib)**: Contains a file with tests for the server connection.
 This is not part of the CI pipeline because the CI does not run the server locally.
 Until the server operates as a separate entity, this will not be part of CI.
-- **.github\workflows\flutter-ci.yaml**: Configures GitHub actions to both run tests and build app in both IOS and Andorid when pulling from main.
+- **.github\workflows\flutter-ci.yaml**: Configures GitHub actions to both run tests and build app in both IOS and Android when pulling from main.